2023-2024 School Year

-We have a "things you need to know" document that contains many helpful tips and resources students and families new to online learning have utilized heavily as they prepared for a year of learning with CBe-learn.
-It is recommended all students in grades 7-12 take some time to review the tips enclosed in this document.
+Please take time to preview our Getting Started Guide which contains many helpful tips and resources students and families new to online learning have utilized heavily as they prepared for a year of learning with CBe-learn.

 Students in Grades 10,11 and 12 have the opportunity to experience a different online learning structure with subject-area specialists teaching each course.
 All online courses in Grades 10-12 operate inside the Brightspace by D2L learning management system.

 Core Academic Courses

 Career & Technology Studies (CTS)